rahulcharvekar/Python/README.md

 Behavior notes
 - DocHelp
-  - If `filename` is provided and valid: pins to session and chats over that file.
+  - If `filename` is provided and valid: chats over that file.
-  - Otherwise: uses session‑selected file; if multiple exist and none selected, asks the client to choose.
+  - Otherwise: uses the selected file; if multiple exist and none selected, asks the client to choose.
-- Recruiter
-  - Interprets every query via intent parsing to shortlist relevant resumes.
-  - If `filename` provided (or session has one): chats over that resume.
-  - If none provided: returns a ranked shortlist or auto‑selects a top valid file to answer.

 Examples
 ```